-Applications for the 2019 scheme are now open!
+Applications for the 2019 scheme are now closed.

 One of STM’s goals is to provide tools for early career publishing professionals to advance in their roles while also expanding their network in the publishing industry.
 To promote outreach and engagement among entry-level and experienced publishers, STM’s Early Careers Publishing Committee (ECPC) cross-company mentoring scheme is now open for applications from STM members wishing to be involved as mentees and mentors.

 Mentoring facilitates the sharing of knowledge, expertise, skills, insights and experiences through dialogue and collaborative learning between a more experienced colleague and a more junior or less experienced colleague.

 STM's 2019 mentoring programme provides a unique development opportunity for individuals working in STM member organisations.
 The programme will support your professional development and help you to achieve your career goals.
 Key aspects of the scheme:

 - for staff working in all functions and at all levels of seniority;

 The programme run for 12 months and has been designed to nurture and encourage continued learning across STM member companies.